Body Language Matters

 Understanding the language of your body

 The term “body language” implies any posture, manner or gesture that lends meaning about you to the observer.
 This especially makes sense in an interview wherein the employer pays great attention to the non-verbal cues of the candidates.
 While attending your interview, remember to lean forward a little as this depicts your enthusiasm and nod when required.
-It is good to nod at the time of your interviewer talking something important.
+It is good to nod at the time your interviewer talking about something important.
 This shows your interest in the conversation.

 Tips to follow

 Shaking hands in a proper way during your interview matters.
 Hiring managers are of the view that while a limp handshake is not good to start a professional relationship with someone, a bone-breaking handshake is the worst.
 Clasp the hand of your interviewer with confidence and firmness.
-Passing your CV or resume in a proper way.
+Passing your CV in a proper way.

 Moreover, it is necessary to maintain an eye-contact with the recruiter.
 Do not stare at your interviewer but look into his eyes for a few seconds.
 This depicts that you are interested in listening to him and feel comfortable and good during the interview.
 It is better to smile occasionally but you must mean when you smile.
 You must also be mindful of the personal space factor.
 Do not stand or sit very close to the interviewer.
 Maintain a distance of at least 3 feet.
 It is better to imitate the non-verbal cues of your interviewer.